 About me

 I welcome new clients regardless of the issues that they are struggling with.
-As an integrative therapist I can meet a client's individual needs by adapting therapy to an appropriate model be that Humanism (i.e. person centred), Psychodynamic or Cognitive Behavioural Therapy (CBT).
+I can meet a client's individual needs by adapting therapy to an appropriate model be that Humanism (i.e. person centred), Psychodynamic or Cognitive Behavioural Therapy (CBT) or one of the many other specialist models I use.

-I first became interested in being a therapist back in the 1980's when I volunteered for my local Victim Support scheme.
-This led to diversification in many areas, for instance I am a trained 'Critical Incident Responder' and I also specialise in supporting survivors of trauma (abuse of any kind, one off incidents or sustained/accumulated complex trauma).
-For these issues I use Comprehensive Resource Model (CRM) therapy, an exciting, innovative model that works by connecting the body with the brain alongside internal resources to help the client move forward from their trauma.
-I have a wide range of experiences and am happy to welcome anyone with any issues.
+I first became interested in being a therapist in the 1980's by volunteering for the Victim Support scheme.
+This has evolved into working with many issues, for instance I am a trained 'Critical Incident Responder' and I also specialise in supporting survivors of trauma (abuse of any kind, one off incidents or sustained/accumulated complex trauma such as childhood sexual abuse).
+For complex issues I use Comprehensive Resource Model (CRM) therapy, a model that works by connecting the body and brain to help the client process their trauma.

-I also offer clinical supervision to counsellors who work in Carlisle, North Cumbria and D&G (please click on my supervisor tab below).
-The models that the supervisee uses is not an issue as I use various reflective models and can adapt my style of supervision to suit all levels of experience.
+I also offer clinical supervision to counsellors who work anywhere in the UK (video sessions) or face to face in Carlisle, North Cumbria and D&G (please click on my supervisor tab).
+The training that the supervisee uses is not an issue as I use various reflective models and can adapt my style of supervision to suit all levels of experience.
+I also offer a discount for clients who are training to be a therapist.

 If you contact me for counselling or supervision I can promise that I will:-

-2. Offer you a free 20 minute phone consultation within five days
+2. Offer you a free 20 minute consultation within five days

 4. Arrange a first appointment during the consultation to take place within 14 days if that's suitable for you

-Issues such as Anxiety, Depression, Stress etc. can often affect people attending a first session, this is understandable, especially if it's the first time you've ever attended counselling.
-I promise to use a calm non-judgmental approach to create a safe space for you to feel confident in sharing your issues.
+Issues such as Anxiety, Depression, Stress etc. can often influence people in attending a first session, this is understandable, especially if you've never had counselling.
+I promise to use a calm non-judgmental approach to create a safe space for you to share your issues.
 As you'll see from the list below I am experienced in working in a many areas, my motto is

-I also have a keen sense of humour so like to create an atmosphere where 'it's good to have a laugh.'
+I also have a keen sense of humour so and try to create an atmosphere where 'it's good to have a laugh.'

-The counselling journey - (this is how a usual counselling process pans out).
+The counselling journey - (how a counselling usually pans out).

 Beginning - first session